Aquafina-water-bottle/jp-mining-note/docs/docs/kanjihover.md

 # Interface

-=== "New Cards"

-    (TODO image)
+## Interface: New Cards

 You may have noticed that some results are greyed out.
 These represent words from cards that have not been reviewed yet.
 Conversely, as non-greyed out results come from cards that you have already reviewed, they should represent words that you already know.

-=== "Pitch Accents"

 (TODO image)

+## Interface: Pitch Accents

 Pitch accents are shown when you hover over a particular word within the tooltip.
 You can change this to always be shown with
 {{ rto("tooltips.displayPitchAccent") }}.

-=== "Sentence Search"

 (TODO image)

+## Interface: Sentence Search

 If there are not enough results to display, the kanji is searched within the sentences of existing cards.

-=== "Open Card"

 (TODO image)

+## Interface: Open Card

 You can click on the word to open the specified card within Anki's card browser.

+(TODO image)

 ---